Rebecca Boudreaux, Ph.D., President & CEO

 Elliot has worked in senior management positions in several technology startups covering a broad range of industries, including LEDs, solar cells, online media and software consulting.

 In addition to startup roles, Elliot worked for The Wiremold Company as a manufacturing engineer focused on lean production methods, and for the US Navy providing software and IT systems management.

 As an undergraduate, Elliot was a member of the MIT Solar Electric Vehicle Team and raced in the 1994 Tour de Sol.
 As a co-founder of Quanlight, he worked on novel material systems for high performance red LEDs and full-spectrum solar cells.
 With a lifelong interest in resource efficiency, alternative energy, and transportation technology, he has a broad understanding of the energy technology space and a passion for bringing novel solutions to market.

 Elliot holds a B.S. in Mechanical Engineering from the Massachusetts Institute of Technology and a M.B.A. from San Diego State University.

-Bipin Patel, Director of Engineering
+Bipin Patel, Vice President of Engineering

-Bipin brings more than 30 years of experience leading international oil, gas and chemical projects to his role as Director of Engineering at Oberon Fuels.
+Bipin brings more than 30 years of experience leading international oil, gas and chemical projects to his role as Vice President of Engineering at Oberon Fuels.
 He is an innovative, hands on player-coach with a proven ability to provide the leadership necessary to generate and deliver strategic and effective solutions in highly competitive, rapidly changing business environments.

 Bipin leads in-house technology development and application of Oberon’s technology for the company’s California Energy Commission (CEC) project and other projects in the pipeline.
 In addition, he is leading the demonstration plant commissioning slated for Fall 2020 and the production of the first renewable DME fuel in the United States.
 He continues to assess third-party technologies on an ongoing basis and integrate innovation solutions into the Oberon product offerings.